 What cleaning protocols are in place to ensure the safety of the children and staff?

-PAA uses a line of cleaning products that have been approved by Tri-County Health called Buckeye.
+PAA uses a line of cleaning products that have been approved by Tri-County Health from a company called Buckeye.
 Buckeye provides both a sanitizer and disinfectant that are used properly according to their labels.
-We have a professional cleaning company who cleans every night.
-In addition, teachers will be disinfecting toys, materials, and surfaces as necessary daily.